MarcosAlonso05/Hytale-hitbox-helper/README.md

     * Only exports elements named "hitbox" (case insensitive).
     * Automatic coordinate conversion (32 BB units = 1.0 Hytale unit).

+* **References:** You can import other reference block mode models; they do not interfere with the hitbox.

 ## How to Use

 1. Go to **File > New** and select **Hytale Hitbox**.